-The bill H. 3197 aims to enhance workforce readiness in South Carolina by establishing a statewide goal for at least sixty percent of working-aged residents to obtain a high-quality postsecondary degree or recognized industry credentials by 2032.
-It introduces several new provisions, including the requirement for public high schools to offer remediation courses in literacy and mathematics for seniors who are not adequately prepared for postsecondary education.
-Additionally, it mandates that high school seniors complete and submit a Free Application for Federal Student Aid (FAFSA) before graduation, with specific exemptions outlined for certain circumstances.
-The bill also transfers the responsibility for educator preparation evaluations to the State Department of Education and requires the Department of Employment and Workforce to provide free online access to information regarding the economic value of college majors.
+The proposed bill, H. 3197, aims to enhance workforce readiness in South Carolina by establishing several key educational initiatives.
+It introduces a statewide workforce readiness goal, mandating that at least sixty percent of working-aged South Carolinians obtain a high-quality postsecondary degree or recognized industry credentials by 2032.
+The bill also requires public high schools to offer remediation courses in literacy and mathematics for seniors who are not adequately prepared for postsecondary education, allowing these courses to count towards high school graduation requirements.
+Additionally, it mandates that all high school seniors complete and submit a Free Application for Federal Student Aid (FAFSA) before graduation, with specific exemptions outlined for certain circumstances.

 Statutes affected: